The Clear Edge

 • Exception escalation: form with 4 questions (what’s the issue, what you tried, what you recommend, what you need)

-The team learned to solve 80% of issues themselves.
-Only 20% required founder input.
+The team learned to resolve 80% of issues on their own, and only the remaining 20% required founder input.

 Before systems: